Pallavi237/Stock-Market-Forecasting/README.md

 3. Model is updated in every instance which makes it more desirable than a model which is pre-built and implemented in real-time.
 4. Mostly a simulation of the trend, which makes the number of assumptions in the stock prices to be minimal.

-## To access the application directly,load Shiny in R studio and run the below command:
+## To access the application directly,install packages Shiny & Shinyjs in R studio and run the below command:
 ```{r}
 runGitHub("Stock-Market-Forecasting", "Pallavi237")
 ```